Traxxion Dynamics AK-20 GL1800 Fork upgrade kit

 Here is an inside look at the valving in the AK-20 cartridge

 The third major change is that Traxxion totally disables the anti-dive valve in the left fork leg.
 This valve has been shown to be problematic in many GL1800’s when it sticks.
 When braking, the anti-dive valve hydraulically locks the left fork tube so that it can not compress.
 While this does reduce fork dive under braking, it also effectively stops all front suspension travel when the brakes are applied, so if you hit a bump while braking, the suspension can not absorb it.
-Since Traxxion installs a damper cartridge in the right fork leg, this effectively disables the anti-dive function altogether.
+Since Traxxion installs a damper cartridge in the left fork leg, this effectively disables the anti-dive function altogether.
 The left fork tube is also permanently altered to accommodate the new damper cartridge.

 One additional item that Traxxion recommends with their upgrade, is the Kuryakyn fork brace.
 This brace is a five piece design fork brace that bolts onto the front forks of the bike to reduce fork flex.